boniolp/boniolp.github.io/_pages/Salerno-2024.md

 the anomaly score to mark each point as an anomaly or not.
 However, mapping discrete labels into continuous data introduces unavoidable shortcomings, complicating the evaluation of range-based contextual and collective anomalies.
 In this talk, we will dive into the existing evaluation measures to properly compare anomaly detection methods for time series.
 Finally, we will discuss how evaluation measures can be compared and evaluated.
-The slides of this lecture can be found [here]()*
+The slides of this lecture can be found [here]().*